Print Friendly, PDF & Email

 On the basis of these observations, I tried out the following.

-When I was angry with someone about something, I brought to mind the incident, and then gently and rhythmically moved my fingers to and fro, towards the palm and back again.
+When I was angry with my daughter about something, I brought to mind the incident, and then gently and rhythmically moved my fingers to and fro, towards the palm and back again.
 At the same time I verbalised the exact feeling I was having (for instance, “I feel very angry with my daughter at the moment”) and then, as in the tapping technique, put in a reframe, such as, “Even though I am feeling angry with my daughter for saying such and such a thing, I deeply and completely accept her”.

 When I kept this going for a couple of minutes, along with the rhythmic movements, I found that my anger levels started significantly to diminish.
 I have tried this method out with a few people and found each time that arousal levels go down.
 It's as if, when the arousal levels go down, the cortex has to find some way to resolve what appear to be two conflicting positions, anger and acceptance — what psychologists would call cognitive dissonance.
-It has to look for a bigger frame of reference because the curiosity reflex is fired and is looking for meaning.
+It has to find a bigger frame of reference because the curiosity reflex is fired and is looking for meaning.

 If anger levels go down only a certain degree and seem to be stuck there, I suggest the chances are that the anger aroused was actually a pattern match to an earlier significant traumatic memory involving anger.
 It is then necessary to create what is known as an 'affect bridge' — to do this, you go back into the feeling where you are stuck, be aware of it and focus on it, and tell yourself that you are going to leave your mind open to any memory connected to it.
 Very often a memory from an earlier time, even childhood, about which anger persists, floats into mind.
 This is called a sub-traumatic memory.